aham-oudeis/Training/launch_school/RB120-OOP/lesson_one/Notes/book(Object Modeel).md

 The basic idea here is that the same method can be made available to different objects.
 However, the mere fact that the same method is available to different objects does not make it a case of polymorphism.
 There has to an intentional design of the code such that we capitalize on the ability.
 (This part about the significance of intentional design is a bit hard to decipher.)

-(Is it actually true that inheritance and mixins are ways of implementing polymorphism?)
-How is this availability built in?
-In Ruby, the answer would be inheritance and mix-in modules.
+Is it true that inheritance and mixins are ways of implementing polymorphism?
+Yes!
+How is polymorphism made available in Ruby?
+The answer would be inheritance and mix-in modules.

 > The concept of **inheritance** is used in Ruby where a class inherits the behaviors of another class, referred to as the **superclass**.
 This gives Ruby programmers the power to define basic classes with large reusability and smaller **subclasses** for more fine-grained, detailed behaviors.
 >